kaisewhite/NodeJS-API-Server/README.md

 | CORS       | [Download](https://www.npmjs.com/package/cors) | `npm install cors`    |
 | PostgreSQL | [Download](https://www.npmjs.com/package/pg)   | `npm install pg`      |

-## npm init

-## npm install express pg cors

-## Setup

 #### Envirnoment Variables

-In the main project folder create a file called `.env`.
+When you pull down this repo, in the main project folder, create a file called `.env`.
 This is where all environment variables will be defined locally.
 You'll need to copy and paste these environment variables into your `.env` file.

 ```
 PORT=5000